 We believe that our customers rigorously evaluate their suppliers on the basis of product quality, price competitiveness, technical expertise and development capability, new product innovation, reliability and timeliness of delivery, product design capability, manufacturing expertise, operational flexibility, customer service and overall management.
 Our success will depend on our ability to continue to meet our customers' changing specifications with respect to these criteria.
 We must remain committed to product research and development, advanced manufacturing techniques and service to remain competitive.
-We may not be able to address technological advances or introduce new products that may be unable to adequately protect any of our own technological developments to produce a sustainable competitive advantage.
+We may not be able to address technological advances or introduce new products that may be necessary to remain competitive within our businesses.
+Furthermore, we may be unable to adequately protect any of our own technological developments to produce a sustainable competitive advantage.